lunayuehuang/Catboost/README.md

 CatBoost also offers a different kind of plot to help us understand the feature importance.
 It is generated using the method `calc_feature_statistics`

-In most Jupyter environments, the plot can be generated using (if you have already have a model5):
+In most Jupyter environments, the plot can be generated using (assuming model5 is the name of your last model):

 ```
 feature = 'Asite_BCCefflatcnt_range'